kwanwantku/stopwatch/README.md

 >Elapsed time 1.324194 sec

-2. append 100,000 characters to a String.
+2.append 100,000 characters to a String.
 Display length of the result.
 Since this is twice as many chars as task 1, does it take 2X as much time?
 Explain why this task takes so long.

 >Append 100,000 chars to String